Topology Reconstruction of Dynamical Networks via Constrained Lyapunov Equations: Main results: the network reconstruction problem

-Note that Theorem \ref{theorem unique solution} provides a general framework for network reconstruction.
+Theorem \ref{theorem unique solution} provides a general framework for network reconstruction.
 Indeed, suppose that the network reconstruction problem is solvable for $(x_0,X,\mathcal{K})$.
 We can compute the matrices $P$ and $Q$ from the state measurements $x_{x_0}(t)$ for $t \in [0,T]$.
 Then, network reconstruction boils down to computing the unique solution $S$ to the constrained Lyapunov equation \eqref{lyapunov equation theorem1}.
-In the subsequent sections, we will show how this can be done for several types of networks.
+In the subsequent sections, we will show how this can be done for several types of network dynamics.